0x1Jar/DevSecOps-Demo-TA/README.md

    - Runs a static code analysis using SonarQube to detect vulnerabilities, bugs, and code smells.

 3. **Docker Build**:
-   - Builds a Docker image for the application.
+   - Builds a Docker image for the application using the official **Nginx** image.

 4. **Deployment**:
-   - Deploys the Docker container to the Docker server (VPS).
+   - Deploys the Docker container to the **Docker Server**, where Nginx serves the static website.

 ---